 Norway has ratified the European Convention for the Protection of Vertebrate Animals used for Experimental and other Scientific Purposes (ETS 123) issued by the Council of Europe.
 ETS 123 can be found on a webpage with a collection of all the Conventions issued by the Council.
 Norway was part of the first group of countries that signed the Convention on 18 March 1986, and was the first country that ratified it, on 9 July 1986 (Norwegian version).
+ETS 170 introduced a requirement for multilateral consultations every 5 years (or more often if a majority requested it).
 A Multilateral Consultation concerning interpretation of some of its contents was held in November 1992, and among other things it was decided that insertion of a needle should be regarded as a regulated procedure.

 Norway has also transposed EU's Directive 2010/63.

 Did you find what you were looking for?Yes, I found it!
 No, I did not!

 Thanks for your feedback!
 Please note that we cannot reply to you unless you send us an email.

 We value your feedback so we can improve the information on the page.
 Please add your email address if you would like a reply.
 Thank you in advance for your help.!Please contact us by email if you have any questions.